wombleton/gitlaw-nz/acts/P/Private Security Personnel and Private Investigators Act 2010.md

 ##### 107 General penalty for offences

-*   A person who commits an offence under this Act, or against any regulations made under this Act, for which no penalty is otherwise provided by this Act or by the regulations, is liable on summary conviction to a fine not exceeding $2,000\.
+*   A person who commits an offence under this Act, or against any regulations made under this Act, for which no penalty is otherwise provided by this Act or by the regulations, is liable on conviction to a fine not exceeding $2,000\.

+    Section 107: amended, on 1 July 2013, by [section 413][200] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 108 Defence to charges involving failure to show or make copy of document, or show or make available any thing